mehulagg/gitlab/doc/user/infrastructure/index.md

 includes sensitive data such as passwords, access tokens, or certificates, GitLab strongly recommends encrypting plan output or modifying the project visibility settings.

+## GitLab Terraform Module Registry

+GitLab can be used as a [Terraform Module Registry](../packages/terraform_module_registry/index.md).
+This allows you to create and publish private Terraform Modules that can be referenced under your top-level namespace or group.

 ## Terraform integration in Merge Requests

 Collaborating around Infrastructure as Code (IaC) changes requires both code changes